(How to compare carpet)

 What makes a Carpet look or appear worn out?

-Carpets with a low Tuft Twist (3 to 5) tend to untwist or “blossom” at the yarn tips more quickly thus creating a worn out or matted down appearance..
+Carpets with a low Tuft Twist rating (3 to 5) are more likely to untwist or “blossom” at the yarn tips more quickly... thus creating a worn out or matted down appearance.